 P.O.
 Boxes, virtual offices (Regus), or UPS Store style mailboxes are technically a no-no for being listed on Google Maps, but I still see those on Google Maps quite often.
 Officially, someone from your staff is supposed to be there during business hours to help customers.
 Be aware that someone from Google may know your city, and may realize if you are using one of these loopholes.

-Before any of your listings go live, Google HQ will send you a postcard with a PIN to enter on your Google My Business Dashboard.
+Before any of your listings go live, Google HQ will send you a postcard with a PIN to enter on your Google Business Profile Dashboard.
 They send it to your business address to make sure everything is legit.
 If you have any major changes later, such as your business phone number or address, you will need to receive another postcard.
 Other services such as Bing and Foursquare also use the postcard PIN as a double verification measure.

 Things to Follow Up On

 At the end of the process, you should have these two things things.
-The Google Maps listing discussed above, and a Google My Business listing.
+The Google Maps listing discussed above, and a Google Business Profile listing.
 While the verification process seems like extra steps, it helps solidify the signals about your business to the search engines.
 It also ensures people aren’t spamming Google Maps, or competitors are not changing your listing.